The pretty town of Sherborne is a shopper’s paradise offering a mixture of independent shops, high-street brands and markets.

 Turn up to Sherborne on a Thursday and Saturday and there will be lots of tempting fare on offer at Cheap Street’s Pannier Market where you can hunt for a bargain or two.
 Shop for food and drink, plants, vintage and second-hand items.

 Also on Cheap Street on the third Friday of every month there is a Dorset Farmers’ Market and on the third Sunday of the month is The Sherborne Market.
+Guided walking tours with professional Blue Badge Tourist Guides, Sherborne Walks, are also available from 10-12 to coincide with the Farmers' Market.

 There are three markets held at the Memorial Church Hall on Digby Road.
 You’ll find the Vintage Market on the last Saturday of every month and the Monthly Market on the first Saturday of the month.
 There is also a Book Fair on the third Saturday of February, May, August and November.